 Sunscreen - Warped tour goes on for about 7-8 hours.
 Bring it with you, and reapply frequently.
 Remember to also cover every bit of visible skin, including your ears.

 Water - You're allowed to bring one sealed bottle of water with you.
-Once you're inside, you can refill your bottle at the Klean Kanteen filtered water refilling station (just look for the signs).
+Once you're inside, you can refill your bottle at one of the Cool Gear Hydration Stations (just look for the signs).
 Drinks will also be available for purchase onsite.

 Backpack - Make sure you pack the items mentioned above, but also make room for these things: